 It’s almost exam time and you may be aware that there’s a change in exams this time around – you can now bring a memory aid into selected exams.

 But what is a memory aid and how do you make the most of this opportunity?
 We’re glad you asked.
 We have here a little guide to creating a memory aid that’s going to help you do the best in your exam as possible.
 Of course memory aids don’t replace study techniques so check out Revision Strategies but it can certainly enhance your chances of exam success – so don’t let this little gift go begging.

 Firstly, you will need to check your exam timetable to see if you can bring a memory aid into your exam.
 Not all courses will allow memory aids into the formal exam and they will only be permitted in formal examination- not in class assessments.
 If your exam does allow a memory aid then it’s important to understand what a memory aid is.

 A memory aid is 1 x A4 double-sided sheet of notes.
 The aid can be handwritten or typed, it can be on coloured paper and can contain diagrams.
-It can’t be a photocopy of a text book page as it must be your own work and it will be collected at the end of the exam and returned to your Course Coordinator along with your completed exam paper.
+It will be collected at the end of the exam and returned to your Course Coordinator along with your completed exam paper.